Skip to main content

 Can Police Search Your Cooler at the Beach?

 The Fourth Amendment of the U.S. Constitution protects residents from warrantless and unreasonable searches and seizures by the government.
 In general, that means that police officers cannot approach you without a warrant or probable cause and search you and your possessions for evidence of a crime.
-These constitutional principles apply in your home, car, and even at the beach.
+These constitutional principles apply in your home, car, and even in public places like the beach.

 However, this doesn't stop police from asking to look in your cooler.
 If you say "yes," then there is no violation of your rights from a search that you consented to.
-Courts have upheld these sorts of searches in cars and homes, so your beach cooler isn't likely to be much different.
+Courts have upheld these sorts of searches in cars and homes.
+Your beach cooler isn't any different.

-Remember, you never have to consent to a search of yourself or your belongings, whether you're in your car or on the beach.
+That's why it's important to remember you never have to consent to a search of yourself or your belongings, whether you're in your car or on Myrtle Beach.
 But if you say "yes," then you've given your permission to search.

-Police may arrest and search a person without a warrant if there is sufficient probable cause to believe that person has committed a crime -- potentially including what the New York Post calls "quality-of-life violations."
-These violations (including open container offenses) are often infractions, which involve only fines but no jail time.
+Police may arrest and search a person without a warrant if there is sufficient probable cause to believe that person has committed a crime.
+These crimes may be minor (including open container offenses) and are often infractions, which involve only fines but no jail time.
 But police can still arrest and search you and your immediate belongings for minor offenses when an arrest is supported by probable cause.

-So if officers see you take a swig from a beer bottle, then return it to your cooler, they can possibly arrest you and search your cooler.
+So, if officers see you take a swig from a beer bottle out in the open (also called “plain view”), and then return it to your cooler, they can possibly arrest you and search your cooler for the contraband illegal beer.
 However, this kind of search is only permitted upon arrest (and is known as a "search incident to arrest"); there is no such thing as a search incident to a citation or ticket.

-Try to be safe and lawful at the beach, but know that you can draw a line in the sand when it comes to your constitutional rights.
+Try to be safe and lawful at the beach, but know that you can draw a line in the sand when it comes to your Fourth Amendment rights.
+If you feel you have been charged after an illegal search make sure to speak to a local criminal defense attorney for legal advice.

 Was this helpful?